Terrorist who led murder of 37 glorified on Fatah Facebook page as a “Martyr” who “killed and wounded hundreds”

 She decided to join the ranks of the Palestinian revolution and to act in the ranks of the self-sacrificing fighters (Fedayeen) in the Fatah Movement while still a student.
 She took many military courses and received lessons in guerilla warfare, during which she trained with different weapons.
 While taking these courses, she became known for her daring, her courage, her well-developed national sentiment, and for her devotion to Palestine and Fatah.

-The Deir Yassin squad presented the plan to Martyr commander Khalil Al-Wazir 'Abu Jihad' (i.e., terrorist, responsible for the murder of 125 Israelis).
+The plan was formulated by Martyr commander Khalil Al-Wazir 'Abu Jihad' (i.e., terrorist, responsible for the murder of 125 Israelis).
 The plan was based on a landing operation on the Palestinian coast, taking over a military bus, and setting out in the direction of Tel Aviv in order to attack the Israeli Parliament building (a building which is actually located in Jerusalem –Ed.).
 The self-sacrificing fighters competed among themselves to participate, and first among them Dalal Mughrabi, who was 20.
 She was selected to lead the squad that would carry out the operation, which was made up of 10 self-sacrificing fighters.

 The operation was known as the 'Kamal Adwan' operation, and the squad was known as 'Deir Yassin.'